Five novels from America you must read (because they’re shortlisted for the US National Book Award)

 Sing, Unburied, Sing, her newest novel, which could win Ward a second NBA award, is both a road novel and a story of lost histories, about those whom the past has rendered voiceless.
 It begins with a simple, declaratory statement from 13-year-old Jojo: “I like to think I know what death is.”
 These are words that also reveal his terrible vulnerability.
 Jojo, born of an interracial relationship, accompanies his mother, Leonie, who nurses a cocaine addiction, to prison where Michael, Jojo’s father, is soon to be released.

 But the journey soon has another traveller – the ghostly Richie who becomes the novel’s other narrator.
-He is a young boy whom Jojo’s grandfather, Pop, had once known during his own time, in the 1940s, at the dreaded Parchman Penitentiary, a “prison farm” in the Mississippi Delta had seen black people incarcerated for long terms, sometimes on the flimsiest of charges.
+He is a young boy whom Jojo’s grandfather, Pop, had once known during his own time, in the 1940s, at the dreaded Parchman Penitentiary, a “prison farm” in the Mississippi Delta that had seen black people incarcerated for long terms, sometimes on the flimsiest of charges.
 Richie was one of its many tragic young victims.
 Resurrecting lost, forgotten voices is one of the themes of Sing Unburied Sing, as are issues of poverty and racism.
 As critics have noted, of late there have been many ghosts in novels, for instance, in Colson Whitehead’s Underground Railroad; a reflection that in history, there remain questions, persistent and unanswered.